ChrisCummins/paper-end2end-dl/README.md

 **Abstract:**
 > Accurate automatic optimization heuristics are necessary for dealing with the
-> complexity and diversity of modern hard- ware and software.
+> complexity and diversity of modern hardware and software.
 Machine learning
 > is a proven technique for learning such heuristics, but its success is bound
 > by the quality of the features used.
 These features must be hand crafted by
 > developers through a combination of expert domain knowledge and trial and